pyg-team/pytorch_geometric/README.md

 More information about evaluating final model performance can be found in the corresponding [example](https://github.com/rusty1s/pytorch_geometric/blob/master/examples/gcn.py).

-### Creating your own GNN layers
+### Create your own GNN layer

-In addition to the easy application of existing GNNs, PyTorch Geometric makes it simple to implement custom Graph Neural Networks (see [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_gnn.html) for the accompanying tutorial).
+In addition to the easy application of existing GNNs, PyG makes it simple to implement custom Graph Neural Networks (see [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_gnn.html) for the accompanying tutorial).
 For example, this is all it takes to implement the [edge convolutional layer](https://arxiv.org/abs/1801.07829) from Wang *et al.*:

 <p align="center">